clauseHQ/hackathons/README.md

 Clause Inc. technology is based on and extends the Accord Project Cicero codebase.
 If you like analogies, think of the Open Source Git codebase vs. the commercial GitHub service.

+# What is the Status of Clause?

+Clause is currently in closed beta.
+Don't worry, ff you are attending a Hackathon where we are present we will give you access!

 # How do I integrate a Smart Legal Contract with my system?

 Clause exposes the Smart Clauses in your contracts as a RESTful service, that accepts and produces JSON.
 Each Smart Clause in a contract is a function, accepting data and returning values.
 To invoke a Smart Clause you have 3 options: